MarkMinia/Project2/README.md

 <img src="./Graphics/Slide4.PNG" width="100%" height="100%" />

 ##### Now that we get the overall picture, let’s zoom in on the airlines themselves and observe where each stands.
 This histogram also helps puts things into perspective.
 Focusing on one of these airlines will provide additional information to help reinforce what steps Freefall should take.
 - ##### Virgin America received the least amount of Tweets with 504, yet 30 percent of its total were positive; the highest amongst the group.
-It is excluded as an option for further study due to the low amount of Tweets
+It is excluded as an option for further study due to the low amount of Tweets to support it.
 - ##### The ranks then move in order from Delta, then Southwest, United, American, and lastly US Airways.
 - ##### United, American, and US Airways clearly received high negative sentiment and were eliminated as choices.
 - ##### Both Delta and Southwest were comparable.
 Both are equally strong with 24 percent of Tweets being positive, yet Delta has less negative Tweets.
 It is true there is a slight edge to Southwest having stronger data with 198 more total Tweets.
 Let’s make an assumption that Delta’s next 198 Tweets were negative and that was added to its count, it would still have less negative Tweets than Southwest.
 As it stands when comparing negative reasons, Delta does better than Southwest in 7 out of 10 Negative Reason categories.
 This is why I chose Delta as the overall best airline to focus on.